Discover Semuliki Valley: Uganda's Best Kept Secret

-The valley is situated near the snow-capped “Mountains of the Moon”, about (355 km) 6-hour drive west of Kampala.
+The valley is situated near the snow-capped “Mountains of the Moon”, about (355 km) 6-hour drive west of Uganda’s capital, Kampala.
 Unspoiled by mass tourism, Semuliki is considered by many (especially avid birders) to be one of Uganda’s best-kept secrets.

 Semuliki National Park

 It protects the easternmost extension of the Great Ituri Forest, which stretches more than 500 km to the Congo River.
 Semuliki represents the only true tract of lowland tropical forest in East Africa.

 It’s landscape is dominated by Uganda ironwood trees, interspersed with lush palm trees and verdant ferns.
 Set against this backdrop of green, are over 350 species of colourful butterflies that flutter between shafts of light.
 And there is a variety of rare forest birds.

 The dark woods are broken by open patches of papyrus swamps, the amazing scenery of the Sempaya Hot Springs, and the dramatic views of the Rwenzori Mountains, a UNESCO World Heritage Site with the third point in Africa (after Mount Kilimanjaro and Mount Kenya).

 In contrast to verdant rainforest jungle of Semuliki National Park, most of Semliki Wildlife Reserve (formerly Toro-Semliki Wildlife Reserve) is a mosaic of dry savannah grassland.

 The reserve also features small patches of forest, riparian woodland and Borassus palms.

 Herds of buffaloes, elephant, and antelopes gather in the plains beneath the looming peaks of the Blue Mountains in the neighbouring Democratic Republic of Congo to the west and the dramatic slopes of the Great Rift Valley escarpment to the east.